Free help available 1-800-569-4287 Get Help Now

 Never pay an upfront fee for help.
 Advance fees for mortgage or debt assistance are illegal in most states.
 If anyone asks for money before doing anything, walk away.

-HUD-approved counseling is always free.
+HUD-approved foreclosure counseling is always free.
 Call 1-800-569-4287 or visit the CFPB counselor finder.
 If someone charges for what HUD counselors do for free, it's a scam.

 Never sign over your deed without an attorney.
 "Equity stripping" and "sale-leaseback" scams trick homeowners into transferring their title.
 You could lose your home permanently.